-This contains some helpful hints and frequently asked questions about HHVM.
+This FAQ contains helpful hints and frequently asked questions about HHVM.

 For a history of what is now HHVM, please visit our Wikipedia page.

 How does Facebook use and run HHVM?

 Facebook's entire site runs on HHVM (desktop, API and mobile), both in development and production.

 - Linux: HHVM has Linux support on flavors of Ubuntu and Debian.